written 1950

 That is the reason why technology and architecture are so closely related.

-Our real hope is that they grow together, that someday the one be the expression of the other.
+Our real hope is that they grow together, that someday the one be the

-Only then will we have an architecture worthy of its name:
+Only then will we have an architecture worthy of its

 Architecture as a true symbol of our time.